chao813/Fortnite-Discord-Bot/README.md

     - Orange : 1 < KD <= 2
     - Red : 2 < KD <= 3
     - Purple : KD > 3
+- Quick view of player's current ranking and progress
 - Display current stats for the squad.
 If a username is provided, display only stats for that player (ex: `!track LigmaBalls12`).")
 - Display stats difference of a player or the squad, or average stats of the opponents played today (ex: `!stats diff`, `!stats diff LigmaBalls12`, `!stats played`)."
 - Display average stats of all opponents faced today